-Please see the SCRIPTS section for more details on working with scripts.
+Please see 20 SCRIPTS for more details on working with scripts.

 By clicking on Script File Details, the script management window provides an overview of the script file used as well as of all the script functions.
 If a script is in use by the system, that information is shown.